 4. Experience – Applicants are expected to have some knowledge of the occupational therapy profession.
 This can be acquired as volunteer work, observation hours and/or paid work in a professional occupational therapy setting.
 A minimum of 40 hours of observation is required prior to the application deadline.
 Eighty to 100 hours of experience is recommended, preferably in more than one occupational therapy setting.
 Applicants should have each site where volunteer, observation or work hours are obtained complete the Verification of Observation Hours form.

 5. Letters of Recommendation – Two letters of recommendation are required.
-At least one letter must be provided from an occupational therapist and the other letter can be provided by a professional who has observed your work.
+At least one letter must be provided from an occupational therapist and the other letter provided by a professional who has observed your work.
 Applicants may submit written letters of recommendation or use the recommendation form that is included as part of the online application.
 Letters of Recommendation should be completed by individuals who have: (a) observed you during any health care-related volunteer or paid work; (b) previous or present instructors and/or advisors; (c) previous or present employers; and (d) health care professionals.
 Letters of recommendation should include elements demonstrating the applicants: (a) willingness to learn; (b) integrity; (c) perseverance; and (d) ability to interact with patients/clients.

 6. Personal Essay – Applicants must complete an essay as part of the application process.
 The essay should be two to three pages, double-spaced with one inch margins, 12 pt. font, and should describe your interest in occupational therapy.
 The personal essay is an opportunity for the applicant to describe what is meaningful about the profession of occupational therapy that has drawn the applicant to the profession.
 Examples such as occupational therapy observation experiences and/or spiritual/life experiences that relate to choosing occupational therapy as a profession should be discussed.